jonludlam/blog/src/pages/articles/2018-03-05---GADTs-for-marshalling-and-unmarshalling/index.md

 Because, of course, when we actually use the `Set` constructor it is used in a way that looks a lot like function application (`Set Int` for example), so it's  natural to use the function syntax to declare them.

 Having said that, the type's not quite right yet.
 We want the right hand side, where we currently have `'b ty`, to have the type we want values to have.
 So if we've got `Set Int`, how do we want to represent this in a normal OCaml type?
-An int list might be a reasonable first go.
-The type of our constructor should look like this then:
+An `int list` might be a reasonable first go.
+Remembering that the type of `Int` is `int ty`, we can see the the type of our constructor should look like this:

 ```ocaml
 type _ ty =